Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

-Jayson Tatum and his Boston Celtics teammates match up versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Sunday.
+Jayson Tatum will hope to make a difference for the Boston Celtics at 8:30 PM on Tuesday versus the Miami Heat in the 2023 NBA Playoffs.

-We're going to look at Tatum's prop bets, using stats and trends to help you make good picks.
+Let's look at Tatum's prop bets, and some stats and trends to help you select good wagers.

 Jayson Tatum Prop Bets vs. the Heat